vigji/python-cimec-2023/README.md

  - **1.0. `numpy`**
     - <ins>Theory:</ins> Data types: the `np.array`. initialisation, operators, indexing (numerical and boolean masking); operations with arrays (concatenate, stack, searching extrema, sorting, using sorting indexes).
 Visualising arrays and matrices with `matplotlib`.
 Reading and writing `.npy` files.
     - <ins>Practicals:</ins> Exercises tba, ideally with some neuro-related data.
-Important: practice turning for loops into vector operations
+Important: practice turning for loops into vector operations.
  - **1.1. `pandas`**:
     - <ins>Theory:</ins> `pd.Series` and `pd.DataFrames`; reading and writing `.csv` files.
 Optimal ways to organize data in dataframes.
 Working with dataframes: indexing, slicing, selecting, querying, interpolating, mapping.
 Using `matplotlib` to visualise datasets.
     - <ins>Practicals:</ins> exercises tba, ideally with some neuro-related data.
-Important: show how labelled data make operations easier than numpy
+Important: show how labelled data make operations easier than numpy.
  - **1.2.
-Advanced `pandas`**:
+More on `pandas`**:
-    - <ins>Theory:</ins> Aggregated operations using `groupby` and `rolling`.
+    - <ins>Theory:</ins> Advanced `pandas`: aggregated operations using `groupby` and `rolling`.
 Group statistics, smoothing, resampling.
 Mindblowing `pandas` (depending on progress): hierarchical indexing with MultiIndex, aggregated operations, dataset alignment.
 Introduction to `seaborn`.
-    - <ins>Practicals:</ins> show how to easily make aggregate statistics and visualisations using `seaborn`
+    - <ins>Practicals:</ins> show how to easily make aggregate statistics and visualisations using `seaborn`.

 **Assignment**: Exercise tba